simeonpashley/simeonpashley.github.io/_posts/2013-04-17-what-i-was-responsible-for-as-studio-head.md

 **Corporate**

 1. Manage the studio as a profitable business unit.
-2. Develop the studio’s Strategy working with the CEO for approval by the board.
+2. Develop the studio's Strategy working with the CEO for approval by the board.
-3. Develop the studio’s Brand strategy working with the CEO for approval by the board.
+3. Develop the studio's Brand strategy working with the CEO for approval by the board.
-4. Develop the studio’s BP working with the FD & CEO for approval by the board.
+4. Develop the studio's BP working with the FD & CEO for approval by the board.
-5. Execute against the BP including responsibility for the studio’s financial performance.
+5. Execute against the BP including responsibility for the studio's financial performance.
 6. Agree accounts with F&A in advance of monthly studio board meeting.
 7. Complete the studio report for monthly studio board meeting.